quietsy/advanced-configurations/docs/vpn.md

 ## Connecting the Wireguard Client to the VPN

-Copy the Wireguard configuration that you get from your VPN provider into a file called `wg0.conf` and place it in your VPN Wireguard Client's `config` folder, and make the following changes:
+Copy the Wireguard configuration that you get from your VPN provider into a file called `wg0.conf` and place it in your VPN Wireguard Client's `config/wg_confs` folder, and make the following changes:

 - Remove IPv6 addresses (and ::/0) if you haven't enabled IPv6 in your docker network
 - Add the `PostUp` and `PreDown` lines listed below

 ```Nginx
 [Interface]
 PrivateKey = <private-key>